neondatabase/neon/docs/rfcs/025-generation-numbers.md

 leaking objects is an optimization, accomplished by making this queue persistent: see [Persistent Deletion Queue](#persistent-deletion-queue) in the optimizations section.

-### Deletion Part 2: WAL trim changes
+### Deletion Part 2: WAL trim changes (delay `remote_consistent_lsn` updates)

 Remote objects are not the only kind of deletion the pageserver does: it also indirectly deletes WAL data, by feeding back remote_consistent_lsn to safekeepers, as a hint to the safekeepers that they may drop data below this LSN.

-We may solve for safety issues here in the same way as for deletions: before indicating to safekeepers that they may trim up to a particular LSN, pageservers should communicate with the control plane to confirm that their node generation is current.
+We may solve for safety of remote_consistent_lsn updates in the same way as for deletions: before indicating to safekeepers that they may trim up to a particular LSN, pageservers should communicate with the control plane to confirm that their node generation is current.
 This guarantees that any future generation will be starting from the last metadata that this generation wrote out, i.e. the S3 state which contains